-The report reveals a number of former council officers involved in negotiations with developer Lend Lease for the controversial sale of the Heygate estate, who have left the council and are now full-time employees of Lend Lease Plc.
+The report reveals a large number of current and former Southwark councillors with links to private sector property developers with developments in the borough.
+It follows revelations that a number of former council officers involved in negotiations with global property developer Lend Lease for the controversial sale of the Heygate estate, have left the council and are now full-time employees of the firm.

 Lloyd Audsley worked for Southwark as Assistant Project Manager for the E&C project until September 2004 when he left the Council.
 In November 2004 he started work as a Planning and Production Manager for Lend Lease.